jstokesdubose/custcontroltraining/Src/Module 02/MD/FromBeginToEnd.md

 # From Begin to End: Module 02

 Hello, I'm Jeff Stokes Du Bose and I'm continuing the tutorial on creating Control Add-ins in Business Central.
-In this module we'll transfer and restructure all the layout and code we built in Module 01 for the Standalone Web Page.
+In this module we'll transfer and restructure all the layout and code we built in Module 01 into the Business Central extension.

 We'll see the transformations of our code and layouts, and we'll use the new tools that Microsoft provided for our Control Add-in development.

 Firstly, it's important to recognize how a Control Add-in gets **inserted** into a Business Central Page.
-Business Central creates an `iframe` in the `Document Object Model`.
+Business Central creates an `iframe` in the `Document`.
 BC then places the content from our files into the `<head>` portion of the `iframe`.
 It manages the `<body>` of the `iframe`, and places our content in it.
-It does all this automatically.
+It does all this automatically so long as we organize our solution properly.

+The following is an example.

 We'll start with a Customer List Page.
+I'll put a Controll Add-in in the blank area below the list.

 ![Customers](../../media/CustomerPage1.png)

-If we could see an empty iframe, maybe it would look like this.
+If we could see an empty iframe that we could use for our Control Add-in, maybe it might look like this.

 ![Customeriframe](../../media/customerpage2.png)

-BC leaves a toe-hold in the `iframe`: a `<div>` with the `id="controlAddIn"`.
+BC leaves a toe-hold in the `iframe`: a `<div>` HTML element with the `id="controlAddIn"`.
 Because we can use the Document Object Model to search and return the element (the `<div`> in this case), we can then use some DOM trickery to insert our `HTML` scaffolding inside.

 In this way, we have our workbench where we can then run a second web page from within the Business Central web page.

 Only by searching on the page for this `<div id="controlAddIn">` can we insert anything into the page.
 Business Central constrains all content by placing it in an `iframe`.
 Of all the variables in the universe, we can depend on this one to be static for this Control Add-In.

-In other words, as we start our **Control Add-in** design, we must keep in mind that we're actually building a separte web page within an `iframe`.
+In other words, as we start our **Control Add-in** design, we must keep in mind that we're actually building a separate web page within an `iframe`.

 ![customerwidget](../../media/CustomerPage3.png)